 If you don’t know who that “you” is, it’s ok!
 One of the best reasons to begin therapy is to develop a deep and grounded sense of self.
 There are no holds barred in our work together.
 As you can see, I am an open book.
 I practice relational therapy, which means I bring my honest self into the room.
 The dynamics that arise between us will help to identify the dynamics you are experiencing out there in the world.

-As a licensed clinical social worker and doctoral candidate, I approach therapy from the whole-body perspective.
+Being a PhD in Clinical Social Work, I approach therapy from the whole-body perspective.
 I use a wide combination of techniques, based on what makes you feel the most comfortable.
 Cognitive behavioral therapy, trauma theory and Relational psychotherapy guide my work.
 I also work with Sensorimotor Psychotherapy, which means I practice a type of body therapy that helps release trauma.
 This is a very simple and non-invasive process, where I will talk you through how to overcome sensations and complete unfinished desires that may be trapped in your body.

 Along with seeing clients in my private practice, I am fortunate enough to be able to use my trauma training to work with women and men who have been sex trafficked and now work in prostitution.
-I am completing my PhD, which provides me with the opportunity to continually learn and explore new theories with my clients.
 Today I am finding new richness and joy in life on a daily basis, and I am honored to be able to be of service to others who find themselves on the same journey.